Estrella Galicia

 Estrella Galicia (/es/) is a brand of pale lager beer, manufactured by the company Hijos de Rivera Brewery, and located in A Coruña, Galicia, Spain.

 The Estrella Galicia brewery was founded in 1906 by José María Rivera Corral when he returned to Galicia after travels in Cuba and Mexico.
 The firm remains 100 per cent family owned, with its founder's great grandson and namesake, José María Rivera and his partner Stuart Krenz, as company president.

-Export markets for the company's beer include the UK, Germany, Switzerland, Paraguay, Portugal, Brazil, Mexico, Ireland and the United States.
+Export markets for the company's beer include the UK, Germany, Switzerland, Australia, Paraguay, Portugal, Brazil, Mexico, Ireland and the United States.
 Annual production is approximately 200 million litres.